jkoubele/coding-week-2025/Docker/README.md

 ## Creating a Docker Image from a Dockerfile

-So-called *Dockerfile* is a template for creating (so-called building) Docker images.
+*Dockerfile* is a template for creating (so-called building) Docker images.
 Dockerfile is a text file, by default named *Dockerfile* (without any extension).

 Following is an example of a simple Dockerfile: